iverks/numfys/fractal_drum/report/report.md

 ![number of mids explaination](../py/images/n_mids_explaination.png)

+Assuming ω=ω/v because the task has given no indication on how to determine v.

 The d seems to be at about 1.6.
 It varies with level l, number of grid points between corners and with number of eigvals considered.

 Learnings: